ymyke/cardio/README.md

 - Check for right minimum resolution at the beginning.
 - Terminology: agent vs player everywhere?
 Which is the better term?
 Make it consistent.
   -- Or: Terminology: Player 1 or H and Player C?
-- Edge case: What if the grid is empty or powerless at some point during a fight?
-Who will win?
-- Reduce the number of places the session module gets imported to a sensible minimum.
 - Turn all the notes here and in DOMAIN into a Github wiki.
 - Check TUI on linux / wsl.
 - Add titles to locations.
-- In FightLocation: Use some new computer strategy that brings more cards into play in later rounds of a fight.
-And that brings overall more and more cards into play as the rung increases.
 - Add a way for the human to give up a fight.

-# More animations

-- When an agent loses a health bar.
-- Animate overflow damage that turns into gems.
-- More animations for certain skills?

 # Ideas: All prios

 - Location ideas:
-  - Card shop: Buy cards for gems (potency: price can easily be based on raw, total potency)
+  - Card shop: Buy certain cards for gems -- usually higher value cards (potency: 1 gem per 1 raw potency?)
   - Exchange: Change spirits to gems and vice versa
-  - Card lottery: Give a card and get a random card in return (potency: use roughly the same raw, total potency as the given card)
+  - Card lottery I: Give a card and get a random card in return (potency: use roughly the same raw, total potency as the given card)
+  - Card lottery II: Give a number of gems and get a random card with approximately the potency corresponding to the number of gems given
   - Card/skill game: Play some little game and the better you are the better the card you get (at random) in return.
 Or the better a skill you can chose?
 Or the more random skills or cards you can choose from.
 Or...